Lake Tomahawk, Ohio: Demographics

-2020 Census
+2020 census

 Government

 Lake Tomahawk is governed by a property owners association.
 Lake Tomahawk has a nine-member board, with three members elected every year.
 The board's responsibilities include the management of the lake, roads, marina, beach, treasury, security, legal, conservation and lake activities.
 Lake Tomahawk has its own private security force which patrols the lake and its grounds while enforcing lake regulations.

 Education

-Children in Lake Tomahawk are served by the Beaver Local School District.
-The current schools serving Lake Tomahawk are:
+Children in Lake Tomahawk are served by the public Beaver Local School District, which includes one elementary school, one middle school, and Beaver Local High School.